deepflowio/docs/translate/translated/07-integration/02-input/03-profile/02-profile.md

 :::

-Then, for the community edition, refer to the [Continuous Profiling - API](../../../features/continuous-profiling/api/) section to obtain the data generated by continuous profiling.
+Then, for the community edition, refer to the [Continuous Profiling - View Data](../../../features/continuous-profiling/data/) section to obtain the data generated by continuous profiling.